The Joy of Mirror Making: Parabolizing

 Consider the 10 inch [25cm] F5 as pictured.
 The parabolic deviation is 3.6 waves of green light.
 The zonal reading difference between the center and edge is 0.125 inches [3.2mm].
 That is a magnification factor of 13,000 - an astounding situation that we take advantage of in our mirror tests!
 If we can read the zone's crossing point to 0.01 inches [0.25mm] then we could figure the mirror to 1/35 of a wavelength of light.

-Thanks to interference and the round shape of our mirror, perfectly focused light forms an Airy disk surrounded by rings of ever fainter brightness.
+Thanks to diffraction caused by the round shape of our mirror, perfectly focused light forms an Airy disk surrounded by rings of ever fainter brightness.
 A poor quality mirror causes the surrounding rings to be too bright, ruining resolution.
 We can see the disk and rings by drastically stopping down the aperture of a telescope to a couple of inches [5cm].

 The task of turning a spherical mirror into a parabola mirror is divided into a number of steps, called sessions.
 This because the amount of glass to remove is many times the required accuracy.
 For example, a 10 inch [25cm] F5 mirror calls for deepening the center by 0.000078 inches [0.002mm] with the required accuracy 0.000002 inches [0.0005mm], a ratio of about 40:1.
 A 20 inch [51cm] F2.9 mirror's center needs to be deepened by 0.008 inches [0.02mm], a ratio of 400:1.
 To remove this much glass to this accuracy in a single session without any testing until the session is done is not doable.